busterbenson/buster-wiki/content/pieces/_index.md

 +++
-title = "Pieces of the puzzle" one_liner = "Writing and thoughts." featured_image = "/images/map.png"
-hide_image_on_detail = true
+title = "Pieces of the puzzle" one_liner = "Writing and thoughts about things that I bump into and am influenced by." featured_image = "/images/map.png" hide_image_on_detail = true